 PhD German Studies

-After taking early retirement from a 39 year international business career David resumed formal academic studies and in 2012 completed a two-year part-time MA course in History (European) at Kingston University; his dissertation examined Beethoven’s birth bicentenary in 1970 and the significance of classical music in the GDR.
+After taking early retirement from a 39 year international business career David resumed formal academic studies and in 2012 completed a two-year part-time MA course in History (European) at Kingston University with distinction; his dissertation examined Beethoven’s birth bicentenary in 1970 and the significance of classical music in the GDR.
 For his PhD project David has won a full Arts and Humanities Research Council Studentship.

 The primary research question asks how these commemorations were designed, executed and received and whether there was a lasting legacy.
 The central research problem is linked to ongoing historiographical debates on the conceptualisation of the GDR; By including Oral History as one of the research methods, it also adds a relevant social history perspective as original contribution to interpreting what kind of society the GDR was.